From Ancient Books to Ancient Bows

-On a cold Saturday morning, several St. John’s College students pull themselves out of bed and head over to the Student Activities Center in Santa Fe.
+On a cold Saturday morning, several St. John’s College students pull themselves out of bed and head over to the Student Activity Center in Santa Fe.

 After spending the week studying ancient Greek and Gregorian chants, they are set to immerse themselves in yet another ancient practice.
 They don arm guards, firmly plant their feet, and raise recurve bows into the air.

 They are members of the St. John’s College Archery Club.

 Certified archery coach Richard Dew, who has been practicing for nearly a decade, teaches the sport in classic Olympic style.
 He moves from student to student, offering advice on stance and aim, then stands back to watch as students release their arrows.